McLeod beaten on night of upsets in Paris

-PARIS Olympic champion Omar McLeod was well beaten in the 110 metres hurdles on Saturday as the Paris Diamond League meeting produced a night of upsets.
+PARIS (Reuters) - Olympic champion Omar McLeod was well beaten in the 110 metres hurdles on Saturday as the Paris Diamond League meeting produced a night of upsets.

 McLeod, who clocked a Jamaican record of 12.90 seconds in winning his national title one week ago, trailed in seventh in a race which was won by his lesser-known compatriot Ronald Levy in 13.05, a personal best.